MohamedSelimMaazouz993/MERN-App-With-Kerberos-Auth-Protocol-Example/README.md

 5 .
 Set the realm and KDC keytab path for the krb5 module :

 - We set the krb5.realm and krb5.kdc variables to the appropriate values for our server environment.
-We also set the krb5.keytabPath variable to the path of the keytab file that contains the necessary authentication information :
+We also set the krb5.keytabPath variable to the path of the keytab file that contains the necessary authentication information:

 ```bash
 krb5.realm = 'MYREALM.COM'; (MYREALM is MSM in This example Which Is My Name )